Google Data Studio offers everything a marketer dreams of in an executive dashboard.

 These are under the Metrics section in the right-hand column, and you can click to expand the list of available metrics.

-Choose whichever reflect the data you want to show in the graph, and notice that as you make selections the graph will automatically update itself.
+Choose whichever reflects the data you want to show in the graph, and notice that as you make selections, the graph will automatically update itself.

-Most of the graph options will follow a similar set-up.
-Just keep in mind, they will pull default metrics to display so you’ll need to update them accordingly.
+Most of the graph options will follow a similar setup.
+Just keep in mind that they will pull default metrics to display, so you’ll need to update them accordingly.

 This is a section you’ll want to spend some time with, and I would recommend creating an example dashboard to get a feel for the different options available before beginning.